Detroit Lions: Radio

 The Lions' flagship radio station is WXYT-FM.
 Dan Miller does play-by-play, Lomas Brown does color commentary, and T. J. Lang is the sideline reporter.

 In 2015, the team announced that they were moving from WXYT-FM to WJR for the 2016 NFL season, ending a 20-year relationship with CBS Radio.
 The decision to part with WXYT was reportedly instigated by a demand by the team for the station to fire on-air personality Mike Valenti, who has had a history of making critical comments about the Lions during his drivetime show, as a condition of any future renewal.
 A CBS Radio spokesperson stated that their refusal was meant to maintain the station's integrity.

 The Lions' flagship station returned to WXYT-FM starting with the 2021 season.

 TV

 Preseason

 In 2015, WJBK took over from WXYZ-TV as the flagship station for Lions preseason games.
-In 2022, the announcers were Brandon Gaudin with play-by-play, Devin Gardner with color commentary, and Dannie Rogers with sideline reports.
-Games are produced by Bally Sports Detroit.
+In 2025, the announcers were Jason Benetti with play-by-play, T. J. Lang with color commentary, and Dannie Rogers with sideline reports.
+Games are produced by FanDuel Sports Network Detroit.

 Regular season

 Regular season games are broadcast regionally on Fox, except when the Lions play an AFC team in Detroit, in which case the game airs regionally on CBS; however, since 2014, with the institution of the NFL's "cross flex" broadcast rules, any Lions game slated to air on Fox can be moved to CBS.
-The Thanksgiving Day game in Detroit is always televised nationally.
+The Thanksgiving Day game in Detroit is always televised nationally, alternating between Fox in odd years and CBS in even years.
 In 2011, the Lions became the last NFC team to play on NBC's Sunday Night Football since the network began airing Sunday night games in 2006.